johnshields/SHA512-Calculator/workings/Research-and-Development-Diary.md

 ![image](https://user-images.githubusercontent.com/26766163/114074001-d1137c00-989b-11eb-9cb8-7be7bcc3634f.png)

 ## Week Eleven
-This week I added a '--help' to the program which says what to do when a command is wrong.
+This week I added a '--help' to the program which says what to do when a command is wrong and an error check if more than one file is in a command line argument.
 Also in the labs this week Makefiles and make tests were covered so I added those to the program too.
+Now the program can be tested against `sha512sum` with all the files in `test_inputs`.

 ***
 ###### END OF RESEARCH AND DEVELOPMENT DIARY